Jump to Section

 A shot list for one deliverable is linear.
 Scene 1 through 8.
 Check, check, check.
 Pack the van.

-That is it.
+That's it.
 Same day rate.
 Same crew.
 Same location.
 Different plan.

 Social Content Is Not an Afterthought